Incapacity Benefit: High cost

 In 2011, out-of-work sickness benefits had an annual cost of £13 billion: the Chancellor, George Osborne, called this "a very large budget".
 The total annual budget of the Department for Work and Pensions in the 2011/2012 financial year was £166.98 billion, with the largest slice by far - almost half - being spent on the State Pension, followed by Housing Benefit at slightly under £30 billion.
 Tax Credits, administered by the Treasury, cost roughly the same as Housing Benefit.

 Number of people found fit for work during ESA re-assessment programme

-After many Incapacity Benefit claimants were reassessed, some news reports that only a very small number of Incapacity Benefit claimants were genuinely unable to work.
+After many Incapacity Benefit claimants were reassessed, some news reported that only a very small number of Incapacity Benefit claimants were genuinely unable to work.
 The Guardian claimed that 75% of Incapacity Benefit claimants who were reassessed for ESA were fit to work.
 This figure that had been arrived at by combining the number of claimants who withdrew their claim during the assessment phase, those who were found fit for work after the WCA and those who were placed in the work-related activity group.
 25% of Incapacity Benefit claimants who attended a WCA were found fit for work.